A Eucharistic Community joined to worship, serve and know God.

 STUDENT RECORDS

-Saint Callistus religious education leader will maintain a file for each student/family.
-Included in this file will be registration form, copy of children’s Baptismal Certificate, record of sacraments received at Saint Callistus, along with attendance and performance records.
-Parent(s) can review these records during normal working hours by contacting the religious education leader.
-These records are the property of Saint Callistus and are available to all the professional staff of the parish.
-This material will not be released to anyone outside those mentioned above without the written consent of the parent(s)/
+Saint Callistus religious education leader will maintain a file for each student / family.
+Included in the file will be: registration form, copy of children’s Baptismal Certificate, record of sacrament received at St. Callistus, along with attendance records.
+These records are the property of St. Callistus and are available to all the professional staff of the parish.
+This material will not be released to anyone outside those mentioned without the written consent of the parent.

-Saint Callistus parish follows the Diocese of Erie Curriculum Guidelines issued by Bishop Donald Trautman in January of 1995.
-Textbooks and other materials used in the classrooms of Saint Callistus are in conformity with the teachings found in the Catechism of the Catholic Church and have been selected to most closely match the Diocesan Curriculum.
-They have also been chosen because they offer catechists the resources necessary to conduct classes, which include all the elements of the ministry of catechesis.
-Presently the textbooks used are:
+Saint Callistus follows the Diocese of Erie Curriculum Guidelines issued by Bishop Lawrence Persico.
+Textbooks and other materials used the classrooms of Saint Callistus are in the conformity with the teachings found in the Catechism of the Catholic Church and have been selected to most closely match the Diocesan Curriculum.
+They have also been chosen because they offer the catechist the resources necessary to conduct classes, which include all the elements of the ministry of catechesis.
+Presently the textbooks / materials used are:

 Some parents, especially those who home-school their children instead of sending them to public school, may choose to offer catechetical instruction to their children at home.
-Because the pastor is responsible for all forms of catechesis in the parish, it is the parent’s responsibility to communicate to the pastor or the Religious Education Leader that they wish to offer catechesis to their children at home.
+Because the pastor is responsible for all forms of catechesis in the parish, it is the parent’s responsibility to communicate with the pastor and the Director of Religious Education that they wish to offer catechesis to their children at home.

 The Diocese of Erie has specific requirements concerning home schooling.
-As a parish of the Diocese of Erie, we follow these polices and guidelines.
-If you are interested in home schooling, please contact the Religious Education leader for a copy of the diocesan guidelines concerning home schooling.
-Once you have read the guidelines and feel that you would like to undertake this project, please contact the Religious Education leader as he/she has been delegated to oversee this process in the name of the pastor (except for interviews prior to the reception of the sacraments.)
+As a parish of the Diocese of Erie, we follow these policies and guidelines.
+If you are interested in home schooling, please contact the religious education leader for a copy of the diocesan guidelines concerning home schooling.
+One you have read the guidelines and feel that you would like to undertake this project, please contact the religious education leader as she has been delegated to oversee this process in the name of the pastor.

-The parish follows the diocesan policies for the sacramental preparation.
+The parish follows the Diocesan policies for sacramental preparation.

 Children are prepared for the Sacrament of Reconciliation during the second grade.
-The preparation involves family workshops (parent meeting(s)), a retreat day, catechesis at home, along with classroom preparation as found in the regular classroom text.
-First Reconciliation will be held during a Lenten Family/Communal Reconciliation Service.
+The preparation involves family workshops (parent meetings), a retreat, and catechesis at home, along with classroom preparations as found in the regular classroom text.
+First Reconciliation will be held during the Lenten season.

 DISCIPLINE

-Everyone involved in the program is challenged by the words and example of Jesus to respect each person’s right to be treated not only with dignity and respect but also with love.
-In order to provide for a safe and well ordered program in which students and catechists can learn to follow Jesus’ call to love, some rules for behavior are necessary.
-Students are expected by their behavior to make the classes safe and positive experiences for themselves and their classmates.
-The program exists for student growth and in turn students are expected to carry out the following responsibilities.
+Everyone involved in the program is challenged by the words and example of Jesus to respect each person’s right in be treated not only with dignity and respect but also with love.
+In order to provide for a safe and well - ordered program in which students and catechists can learn to follow Jesus’ call to love, some rules for behavior are necessary.
+Students are expected by their behavior to make the classes safe and positive for themselves and their classmates.
+The program exists for student growth and in turn students are expected to carry out the following responsibilities:

 1. Show respect to catechists, other students and program personnel.

-2. Treat the property, good name and physical safety of others with respect.
+2. Treat the property and physical space with respect.

 3. Be present only in the areas of the building for which they have permission at a specific time.

-7. Use of, or possession of illegal drugs, alcohol, or tobacco is strictly prohibited.
-Such items will be seized and parents notified immediately.
+6. Use of, or possession of illegal drugs, alcohol, or tobacco is strictly prohibited.
+Such items will be seized and parents contacted immediately.
 The child will be immediately removed from the environment.

 Good discipline is self-discipline and is always aimed toward growth.
 We recognize that children may make mistakes and the role of the catechist at times will be one of guiding and correcting those mistakes in a positive manner.
 These corrections will always be done with the best interest of the child in mind and at no time will Saint Callistus accept the demeaning or intimidation of children in the name of discipline.